Chapter 4 : A Night of Surprises

 “Remus, I don’t know how to thank you for finding me and-- wait, how did you know I was crying?
 How did you get in?”
 She said as an afterthought, knowing the rules placed upon girls' dormitories.
 Remus chuckled, then pointed to the still wide open door that had remained that way after Sirius and Belle had exited.

 “I could hear you crying from downstairs.
+Everyone had just left when you started… you know.
 It really is a terribly sad sound, now I know what James meant when he said that being in-” he cut himself off abruptly.

 “Being in what, Remus?”

 He evaded the question, and put a gentle hand on hers.
 “Do you still want to go, Lily?
 If not I can go down to the kitchens and get you some treats, hot cocoa always does the trick to cheer one up.”

 Lily knew her question would go unanswered.
 Remus would never give away something that James wasn’t okay with.
 The group in its entirety might be an annoying, over boastful, and trouble making bunch, but they were also fiercely loyal to one another.

 “I’m okay with going.
 It will just bring up all sorts of awkward questions if I don't.”
 And she was so sick of her friends worrying about her, she didn’t want to tell them she couldn’t be there to congratulate James because she was lost in a world of self pity.